Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 Building the evidence base

-Journals may have concerns or restrictions related to information publicly available in another format, such as a white paper.
+Journals may have concerns or restrictions related to information that is publicly available in another format, such as a white paper.

 Access may be restricted to the journal's subscribers and people with access through a library.